ianmay/aws_hello_world/README.md

 ![image description](doc/assets/hello_world_2.png)

-If we were writing something more complicated I think that's pretty cool that we can use sam to make sure its going to work first before spending time and cost on a deployment to aws!
+If we were writing something more complicated I think that's pretty cool that we can use sam to make sure it's going to work first before spending time and cost on a deployment to AWS!

 ### Terraform Mars!

-Now we have something simple, I really wanted to try out creating a lambda in AWS.
+Now we have something simple, I wanted to try out creating a lambda in AWS.
 The first thing I did was create a new tf file.
-Back in the root folder I created a `main.tf`.
+Back in the root folder, I created a `main.tf`.

 Next is to let terraform know we want to work with AWS and so we add in the provider.
 We can also specify a version we want to enforce for Terraform.
 Let's do that :